 The sentiment touched something in the crowd – there was a brief murmuring, and then it broke apart, disparate corpses going back to their usual activities.
 Ms. Plum clapped her hands.
 "Right, that'll hold them off for a little bit anyway.
 In the meantime, we have a table right here in the back where you can talk," she said, taking both Bonejangles and Mrs. Thatcher in a firm grip.

 "Thanks, Ms. P," Bonejangles said with a grateful smile.

 "We'll leave you to get reacquainted then," Arthur said, stepping back.

 "Oh no no, you three should stay!"
 Ms. Plum cried, letting go of Bonejangles to grab Lizzie before she could make her escape.
 "After all, you're almost family too now, aren't you?"

 Ma Thatcher blinked, tilting her head at Lizzie.
 "Beg pardon?"

 Bonejangles chuckled nervously, fidgeting with the brim of his hat.
 "Well, uh, ya see, me and Liz here. . . ."

 Ma Thatcher's eyes grew round.
 "You – Samuel Thatcher, it took you dying to settle down?" she demanded, though her tone was mostly amused.

 "It's all my fault, Mrs. Thatcher," Lizzie replied in her most deadpan voice.
-"I was rather inconveniently being eight years old when he was alive."
+"I was rather inconveniently being five years old when he was alive."

 Ma Thatcher laughed.
 "Oh dear, that wouldn't have been good at all, would it?
 But still, if you're together now, I've no objections to you staying.
 Or your parents," she added, smiling at the elder Liddells.
 "You were the first not to shout at me, after all."